 Local

-An e-bike rider “collided” with a marked Coral Springs Police Department patrol vehicle and died on Friday night, the agency said.
+A man riding an e-moto “collided” with a marked Coral Springs Police Department patrol vehicle and died on Friday night, the agency said.

 Officers began providing aid until the Coral Springs-Parkland Fire Department took him to Broward Health North, where he was pronounced dead.